appcelerator-archive/amp/docs/overview.md

 # What is AMP?

 AMP is the codename for a project that incubated at Atomiq, then became the Appcelerator Microservices Platform.
-Ultimately, the project's goal is to provide developers with facilities to deploy containerized microservices (also called tasks or workers) for what is now called "serverless computing" that can be activated
+Ultimately, the project's goal is to provide developers with facilities to deploy containerized microservices for what is now called "serverless computing" that can be activated

 * on demand (for example, in response to a message or an API request)
 * on schedule (think "cloud-based Cron")